-Ping monitoring is not only the simplest form of monitoring, but it’s also possibly the oldest as well and to this day, it is still in widespread use.
-We’ve found some of the best free and open-source ping monitoring tools and we’re about to review them.
+Ping monitor is not only the simplest form of monitoring, but it’s also possibly the oldest as well.
+And to this day, it is still in widespread use.
+For those in need of answers read on as we’ve found some of the best free and open-source ping monitoring tools and are about to review them.

 A typical network has so many components that it is of the utmost importance to always keep an eye on everything.
 But with today’s distributed and/or cloud-based data centers, monitoring is more complex than ever.
 This is why there is a seemingly infinite number of monitoring systems available, all geared at helping administrators stay on top of everything.
 Various types of monitoring exist from the simplest to the most elaborate.
 Today, we’re having a look at ping monitoring, one of the most elementary forms of monitoring.
 It consists simply of using ping to make sure that each monitored component is up and running and responding within an acceptable time frame.

 Before we begin, we’ll spend some time discussing ping, what it is and how it works.
 Ping is an old utility that is deceptively simple and powerful.
 But it is so reliable that it has not been superseded by anything yet, despite the fact that it’s bee around for ages.
 We’ll then have a look at ping as the basis for a monitoring tool and discuss the various common features of such systems.
 We’ve kept the best for last so we’ll finally review some of the best free and open-source ping monitoring tools we could find.